Why wormeries make great gifts for kids

 • Convenient to set up indoors or outdoors in a sheltered spot.

-Inspired by how well Reggie and Magdalena have taken to vermicomposting, I’ve decided they don’t really need yet another boring Easter egg from Auntie Julie this Easter.
+Inspired by how well Reggie and Magdalena took to vermicomposting, I decided they didn’t really need yet another boring Easter egg from Auntie Julie at Easter.

 Not when there are other fabulous presents to be had, such as membership of the Earthworm Society!